GENERAL INFORMATION LETTER –

 FARMYARD MUSIC PROGRAMME (Included in your monthly school fee)

 Teacher Rietha facilitates the Junior Collage Music Appreciation Programme on Wednesdays - February to November.
-The green, blue, yellow and purple classes will attend the lessons.
-We follow a separate programme for the Orange class.
+The Blue, Yellow, and Purple classes will attend the lessons.
+We follow a separate programme for the Green and Orange classes.

 The learners enjoy these sessions thoroughly and while they are having fun with music, they will also obtain a basic knowledge of the different genres of music.